-We recognise that our community in North Manchester, like many others is an area of high social deprivation and the pupil premium eligibility and grant masks the true extent of social disadvantage that many of our families face on minimum wages and flexible/zero hour contracts.
+We recognise that our community in North Manchester, like many others is very mixed in its demographic make-up, serving a range of professional and working parent alongside economic and social disadvantage that many of our families face on minimum wages and flexible/zero hour contracts.

-60% of our pupils live in the bottom 30% of Super Output Areas (SOA) as ranked by the Income Deprivation Affecting Children Index (IDACI).
+52% of our pupils live in the bottom 30% of Super Output Areas (SOA) as ranked by the Income Deprivation Affecting Children Index (IDACI).
 The IDACI score for the school is significantly below the Manchester and national one.
-35% of pupils live in the bottom 10% of most deprived areas.
+47% of pupils live in the bottom 10% of most deprived areas.
 The school is in the 5th quintile of most deprived areas.
 This means the school is in the bottom 20% of schools nationally.
 This picture is further reinforced when one refers to the ACORN categorisation of home backgrounds where over 60% of children live in ACORN categories 4 or 5 which are described as financially stretched or urban adversity.
-The number of pupils living in areas of deprivation are significantly higher than the national average.
-38% of pupils are currently on the Ever 6 register (Jan 2021 census) above national.
-28% of Pupils were on the register from the Autumn 2020 census and funding is allocated on this figure.
-13 additional pupils were added to this list during the pandemic including a LAC and no funding is allocated.
-FSM entitlement is 29% (January 2021 census) which is again above the national figure 22%
+The number of pupils living in areas of deprivation are significantly higher than the national average. ...99 pupils are currently on the Ever 6 register (May 2023 census) above national.
+28% of Pupils were on the register from the Autumn 2022 census and funding is allocated on this figure.
+13 additional pupils were added to this list.
+FSM entitlement is 29% (Oct 2202 census) which is again above the national figure 22%.